-The Trust has set a target of ensuring all our coaches have reached Level 3 standard by 2012.
+The Trust has set a target of ensuring all our coaches have reached Level 3 standard by 2006.
 Self development ensues from the programme, part-time and full-time employment in specific sports in the Youth Games.

-3.8 Future Plans
+3.8 Future Plans - Street Games/US Girls

-- Expand all of The Trusts current programmes to all schools competing and becoming Active Schools, - Introduce Tri-Borough sports competitions in association with Barnet, Enfield and Waltham Forest, - Integrate young people with disabilities who play sport into Haringey clubs and increase the number of disabled people who are qualified coaches in basketball, rugby and girls football.
+- Expand all of The Trusts current programmes to all schools competing and becoming Active Schools, - Introduce Tri-Borough sports competitions in association with Barnet, Enfield and Waltham Forest, - Integrate young people with disabilities who play sport into Haringey clubs and increase the number of disabled people who are qualified coaches in basketball, rugby and girls football., - Increase Provision for Girls Participation.